axalatar/orbit/README.md

 # orbit
 A WebGPU gravity particle sim.
-Made with some help from [text](https://codelabs.developers.google.com/your-first-webgpu-app)
+Made with some help from [google's game of life WebGPU guide](https://codelabs.developers.google.com/your-first-webgpu-app)